psu-spatial/Stat462-2024/docs/in_02-Lab5.md

    - Why it's useful compared to just looking at the scatterplot.
    - Referring to your plots to explain how each of your three datasets does/doesn't meet the LINE assumptions of linearity and equal variance.

- - For each of your three models, conduct a Breusch pagen test for heteroskadisity (see tutorial).
+ - For each of your three models, conduct a F-test for heteroscadisity (see tutorial 10).
 In the text, explain in general what your H0 and H1 are, and interpret the results of the three tests (e.g. what's the test statistic, what's the p-value, and does it suggest equal variances or not)